harshmasalge/Invesho-Vibe-Coder/readme.md

-# Invesho Vibe Coder Tool 🚀

-This Streamlit app analyzes trending products on Product Hunt using their GraphQL API.
+# 🔍 Product Hunt Trends Analyzer

+Explore top-performing products, popular tags, and engagement metrics to craft a data-driven launch strategy.

 ### Features
 - Fetch trending products by upvotes
 - Visualize most common tags with animated gradient bar charts
-- Filter and expand product insights with detailed view
 - Responsive and stylish UI with download support
+- Built with Streamlit, backed by the Product Hunt API

 ### How to Run
 ```bash